Blosterhxh/simple_lora/Résumés/4°) Inversion pour les modèles de diffusion.md

 average vector in the CLIP embedding space, and calculate its cosine similarity with the prompt used for generation, from which we have removed the new token “a photo of S\* on the moon” -> “a photo of on the moon.”

+# E/ Choice of hyper-parameters

+The authors of the article have analyzed the impact of different hyper-parameters on reconstruction and editability using the above methods, which gives an idea of what to change according to our objective.

+## a) Basic implementation

+The implementation was done on a model which preceded stable diffusion, so the parameters may not be exactly the same in our case, but they still give an idea of the starting point:

+- For the embedding of the new word, we take as starting vector the vector of the class to which our object is attached (e.g. cat, man, tree ...)
+- 5 images in dataset
+- 0.005 LR
+- 4 batch-size
+- 5000 steps

 # E/ Choix des hyper-paramètres

 Les auteurs de l'article ont analysé l'impact des différents hyperparamètres sur la reconstruction et l'editability en utilisant les méthodes ci-dessus,